KarunyaChavan/KarunyaChavan/README.md

 - 👋 Hi, I’m @KarunyaChavan
-- 👀 I’m interested in AI-ML.
+- 👀 I’m very interested in AI-ML, Data Science and DevOps.
-- 🌱 I’m currently learning DSA and Machine Learning.
+- 🌱 I’m currently learning System Administration.
-- 💞️ I’m looking to collaborate on ML projects.
+- 💞️ I’m looking to collaborate on any projects ideas.
 - 📫 You can reach me at karunyachavan84@outlook.com

 <!---